+Option Description

-Option Description Encrypted Partial content is base64 encoded.
+Encrypted Partial content is base64 encoded.

 Its content is encrypted using the AES-128 encryption algorithm.
+The file is saved to the TXT format

-The file is saved to the TXT format Cleartext Content is displayed in clear text.The file is saved to the TXT format.
+- The file is saved to the fall format

+Cleartext Content is displayed in clear text.

+■ The file is saved to the TXT format.